Research Leader jobs at Electric Power Research Institute - 76 jobs

 Term

-This position is a 2-year term appointment with a possibility of renewal for up to 3 years, alongside options for longer term employment.
+This position is a 2-year term appointment with a possibility of renewal, alongside options for longer term employment.

 RAND considers a variety of factors when formulating an offer, including but not limited to, the specific role and associated responsibilities; a candidate's work experience, education/training, skills, expertise; and internal equity.
 Successful candidates will be offered employment in a specific title, as determined by the candidate's education and experience.
 The salary range includes base pay plus RAND's sabbatic pay (which provides additional compensation above base pay when vacation is taken).
 In addition, RAND provides strong benefits including health insurance coverage, life and disability insurance, savings plan, paid time-off and more.